 Image the gel with the gel imager (Figure 2).
 Use blue light transilluminator to visualize the bands, cut the origami band, smash the gel on a parafilm and extract the liquid.
 The recovery yield is approximately 40%.

-Pipette the liquid into a centrifugal filter unit and spin at 3000 rcf for 5 min.
+Pipette the liquid into a centrifugal filter unit and spin at 3000 x g for 5 min.
 Measure the absorption of the origami solution at 260 nm with a UV-VIS spectrometer.
 Estimate the concentration of origami using extinction coefficient of 1.3x108 M-1 cm-1.

 Note: typical concentration of origami solution after agarose gel purification is 1 - 2 nM.